firepear/gnatwren/README.md

 - `bind_addr`: The interface and port to bind to.Changing to interfaces other than `0.0.0.0` may cause failures on startup within Docker
-- alerts
-  - `late_checkin`: Seconds until a client node is considered late and an alert is triggered
-  - `over_temp`: CPU temperature in degC which triggers an alert
 - db
   - `location`: Path to the Gnatwren stats DB
   - `hours_retained`: How many hours of data to retain on an hourly